![]() |

 Bangkok Bridge and monsoon flooding. |

-After three days of Bangkok and trying to acclimatize ourselves, we decided to go to the city Kanchanaburi where Jimmy had a surprise experience waiting for us that involved tigers!
+After spending three days in Bangkok trying to acclimatize, we decided to head to Kanchanaburi, where Jimmy had a surprise for us involving tigers!

-We traveled three hours by an old 1950’s train… leaving the endless slums of suburban Bangkok.
-The 1950's train was the most fun way to see the countryside and the changes in agriculture and landscape.
+We traveled for three hours on an old 1950s train, leaving behind the endless slums of suburban Bangkok.
+Riding this vintage train was the most enjoyable way to experience the countryside and observe the changes in agriculture and landscape along the way.

 ![]() |